- 1 Introduction

-- TDS will be deducted by the bank if the total interest earned on all SCSS account in a financial year exceeds Rs 10,000/-.
+- TDS will be deducted by the bank if the total interest earned on all SCSS accounts in a financial year exceeds Rs 10,000/-.

-- If the applicant may take the exemption of TDS by submitting the Form 15G/H (if applicable).
+- If the applicant may take the exemption from TDS by submitting the Form 15G/H (if applicable).

 - Interest earned on all the SCSS account maintained, shall be taxable as per your applicable tax slab.